Coyote attack in New Brunswick

 The CBC has reported another coyote attack, this time in New Brunswick!

-13 thoughts on “Coyote attack in New Brunswick”
+13 Replies to “Coyote attack in New Brunswick”

 1. This is nothing compared to the black bear problems up north, except these are getting national attention rather than small local papers in the northern communities.
 Judging on the black bears, these coyote encounters will continue to increase, and the animal will keep getting closer and closer to the population.
 I believe the politicians will get involved in this case, the coyotes are in their electoral backyards afterall.